ilorm/ilorm.github.io/source/connectors/mongodb.md

 ## SchemaField
 ### Array
-Array is used to define embed array in your Schema.
+Array is used to define an embedded array in your Schema.
 You could define behavior of the child element.
 ```javascript
 // To store users in a array ;